yayidg22/esc-pos-printer/README.md

 #### `setPrinterTextSpecial(value:boolean): void` **EXPERIMENTAL**

-- **Description**: The text rendered of this print instance is going to be printed as unicode
+- **Description**: The text rendered of this print instance is going to be printed as unifont
 - **Parameters**:
   - `value` : a boolean to enable or disable TextSpecial
 - **Usage**: